List of Transformers books: Project Brain Drain

 Notes: Bumblebee sacrifices himself in one of the endings, thus he's not seen in the following book.

 Spike is depicted as Sparkplug's son as opposed to Buster, who showed up earlier in the series.

 The Invisibility Factor

 The 9th and last book in the Transformers Find Your Fate Junior series.
 The Invisibility Factor is a children's book.
 It was written by Josepha Sherman and illustrated by William Schmidt.
 It was published in 1986.

 Synopsis

-An experimental invisibility device that renders things invisible.
-It's up to you to decide whether the Autobots or Decepticons get their hands on it and how it is used.
+The reader's decisions will determine whether the Autobots or Decepticons gain control of an Earth scientist's invisibility device.